-Do not remove the battery pack while the computer is in Sleep Mode.
-Data is stored in RAM, so if the computer loses power it could be lost.

-- In Hibernation Mode, data will be lost if you remove the battery pack or disconnect the AC adaptor before the save is completed. - Do not touch the battery release latch while holding the computer or the battery pack might fall out due to the unintentional release of the battery release latch and cause injuries.
+- Do not remove the battery pack while the computer is in Sleep Mode.
+Data is stored in RAM, so if the computer loses power it could be lost. - In Hibernation Mode, data will be lost if you remove the battery pack or disconnect the AC adaptor before the save is completed.
+Wait for the Hard Disk Drive/Optical Disc Drive indicator to go out. - Do not touch the battery release latch while holding the computer or the battery pack might fall out due to the unintentional release of the battery release latch and cause injuries.